Skip to Main Content

 The cost of repairing a foundation can be off-putting to many homeowners.
 After all, you sometimes have to excavate your foundation and waterproof it after it’s been fixed if you want your solutions to be permanent.

 That said, the process may not cost quite as much as you might think.
-If you’re truly concerned about the expense of investing in repairs, you can work with the contractors in your area about payment and financing options.
+If you’re truly concerned about the expense of investing in repairs, you can work with local foundation repair specialists about payment and financing options.
 After all, the longer you let your damage sit, the more expensive it’s going to be to deal with.

 Myth #5: Foundation Cracks Will Resolve Themselves

 With your foundation out of sight, it’s easy to think you could let damage go without having to worry about the consequences.
 This is not the case.
-Foundation cracks do not resolve themselves on their own.
-Instead, the longer you let most of them go, the worse they’re going to get.
+Foundation cracks do not fix themselves.
+Instead, the longer you let most of them go, the worse they will get.

 Foundation cracks also generate symptoms that make your home less pleasant to live in, and these symptoms can grow more severe the longer they’re allowed to fester.
 These include: